This profile is intended to provide CUPE members with basic information about the sector they work in from a national perspective.

 The Emergency and Security Services (ESS) sector is made up of paramedic, police, correctional, security and fire service workers.
-Within CUPE, the vast majority of ESS workers are paramedic workers –paramedics, communication officers, administrative, maintenance and support staff.
-CUPE is the largest union of paramedic or emergency medical (EMS) staff in Canada, representing nearly 10,000 workers.
+Within CUPE, the vast majority of ESS workers are paramedic workers – paramedics, communication officers, administrative, maintenance and support staff.
+CUPE is the largest union of paramedic or emergency medical (EMS) staff in Canada, representing nearly 11,350 workers.
 Our members include all paramedic staff in British Columbia, New Brunswick and Prince Edward Island; most paramedic staff in Ontario; and some paramedic staff in Alberta, Saskatchewan, and Newfoundland and Labrador.

 CUPE also represents over 2,000 employees in fire and police operations, including approximately 1,000 administrative and dispatch employees in Quebec and several hundred more in British Columbia.
 Some police officers, firefighters, and correctional officers are CUPE members in New Brunswick and Prince Edward Island.
-CUPE recently organized almost 900 employees working with the RCMP.
+CUPE represents almost 900 employees working with the RCMP.
 Finally, several hundred members in Quebec work in the field of secure transportation.

 Funding and governance